GeneChem

 Venture Round in 2021

-Triad Life Sciences, Inc. is a biotechnology company based in Memphis, Tennessee, that focuses on developing bioactive tissue-based materials and therapies for treating acute and chronic wounds, soft tissue injuries, and other regenerative applications.
-Established in 2017, the company specializes in bioactive extracellular matrixes to create innovative solutions for wound healing.
-With a leadership team that collectively possesses over 100 years of experience in regenerative medicine technologies, Triad Life Sciences aims to address unmet clinical needs in complex surgical wounds and hard-to-heal conditions.
-Through the development, manufacturing, and distribution of novel regenerative materials, the company seeks to provide cost-effective and effective therapies for patients suffering from various wound types, including incisional wounds, chronic stalled wounds, and burns.
+Triad Life Sciences, Inc. is a biotechnology company based in Memphis, Tennessee, that specializes in developing bioactive tissue-based materials and therapies aimed at treating acute and chronic wounds, soft tissue injuries, and other regenerative applications.
+Founded in 2017, the company focuses on bioactive extracellular matrix technologies to create innovative solutions for wound healing.
+Triad Life Sciences manufactures and distributes novel regenerative materials designed to effectively address complex surgical wounds, chronic stalled wounds, and burns.
+With a leadership team that collectively offers over 100 years of experience in regenerative medicine, Triad is committed to meeting unmet clinical needs with cost-effective and efficacious therapies.

 Giiant Pharma